Many of us experience days when motivation feels out of reach, leading us to question: Is there some kind of secret to staying motivated?

 Action Over Reaction

-It may seem counterintuitive, but motivation follows action, not the other way around.
 For example, we often feel a sense of excitement and energy after completing a workout.
-Therefore, we should not wait for motivation to happen but rather make the first step and help create it.
+Therefore, we should not wait for motivation to happen but rather take the first step and help create it.

 At the same time, we have to make sure we don’t try to achieve too much at once, or we will achieve the opposite and cause burnout.
 Just like motivation usually doesn’t appear out of nowhere, if we haven’t been motivated easily for a long time, it will likely take some time and practice to reach the ability to self-motivate.